-(B) With respect to information that is sensitive but unclassified, entering into non-disclosure agreements with appropriate State, and local personnel.
+(B) With respect to information that is sensitive but unclassified, entering into nondisclosure agreements with appropriate State and local personnel.

-(C) Increased use of information-sharing partnerships that include appropriate State and local personnel, such as the Joint Terrorism Task Forces of the Federal Bureau of Investigation, the Anti-Terrorism Task Forces of the Department of Justice, and regional Therrorism Early Warning Groups.
+(C) Increased use of information-sharing partnerships that include appropriate State and local personnel, such as the Joint Terrorism Task Forces of the Federal Bureau of Investigation, the Anti-Terrorism Task Forces of the Department of Justice, and reapply to such information. (f) DEFINITIONS. - As used in this section: (1) The term "homeland security information" means any information possessed by a Federal, State, or local agency that-